c12qe/c12-callisto-clients/README.md

 # c12-callisto-clients

-`c12-callisto-clients` is a Python package with a tools that enables a user to communicate with the C12's Callisto simulator whose purpose is to simulate the operations on the real C12 quantum computer.
+`c12-callisto-clients` is a Python package with a tools that enables a user to communicate with C12's Callisto emulator, whose purpose is to emulate operations on the C12’s quantum computer hardware.

 C12’s quantum computer is based on optimized spin qubits.
-The spin qubit is realized from electrons trapped in a double quantum dot suspended on carbon nano tubes (CNTs) embedded in a silicon nano circuit and microwave cavity.
-C12’s spin qubits have high fidelity, scalability and connectivity because of the properties of the materials used to build the basics elements of the C12 system.
+The spin qubit is realized from electrons trapped in a double quantum dot suspended on a carbon nanotube embedded in a silicon nanofabricated circuit.
+C12’s spin qubits have high fidelity, scalability and connectivity because of the properties of the materials used.

 ## Installing